-- Circuit complexity is based on boolean circuits instead of Turing machines. - A boolean circuit with n inputs computes a boolean function of n variables. - By identifying true/1 with "yes" and false/0 with "no," a boolean circuit with n inputs accepts certain strings in {0,1}n. - To relate circuits with arbitrary languages, we need one circuit for each possible input length n.
+- Circuit complexity is based on boolean circuits instead of Turing machines. - A boolean circuit with n inputs computes a boolean function of n variables. - Now, identify true/1 with "yes" and false/0 with "no." - Then a boolean circuit with n inputs accepts certain strings in $\{0, 1\}^n$. - To relate circuits with an arbitrary language, we need one circuit for each possible input length n.